lucaono13/savetracker/README.md

   - [ ] ~~Manager Timelines~~ *Currently not exportable*
   - [ ] Easy export to share with others
   - [ ] Phone app to just view data
+  - [ ] Things to do with dates (i.e. see all games in a specific month, sort by month, etc)

 <hr>